SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

                 types: staged_model
             ```

+            Do note that the `repository_dispatch` event will only trigger a workflow run if the workflow file exists
+            on the default branch.
+Therefore, if you are testing this on a branch, you need to push the workflow file
+            to the default branch.

     8. Next, we need to implement the steps in our workflow that do something when a model is staged.
 The payload that
         is sent to the webhook contains information about the model that was staged.
 Implement a workflow that: